mgcrea/node-xlsx/readme.md

 ```

-Building a plist from an object
+Building a xlsx from an object
 ```js
 var xlsx = require('node-xlsx');